hawkeye17-warex/hnnp/docs/integration-guide.md

 Notes:

-- `device_local_id` is a random per‑device value used only for onboarding flow.
+- `device_local_id` is a random per-device value used only for onboarding flow.
 - The blob is typically transported via:
   - QR code.
   - Deep link.
   - Other secure OOB channel.
-- The exact transport format is non‑normative as long as:
+- The exact transport format is non-normative as long as:
   - The blob remains confidential.
   - It cannot be trivially forged or guessed.